EXCLUSIVE-Russian soft drinks maker targets 50% of market to fill gap left by Coke, Pepsi | Headlines

 Some additional demand has come from fast food outlets.
 Chernogolovka started supplying soft drinks to the Russian outlets of Burger King and KFC in April.
 It is in talks to do the same for Vkusno & tochka, the renamed chain of McDonald's restaurants that opened after the world's largest fast-food chain sold to a local licensee, Sakhnina said.

 Vkusno & tochka is looking for a new drinks provider, as Coca-Cola is depleting its Russia stock, Chief Executive Oleg Paroev told Reuters in June.
-Vkusno & tochka did not immediately respond to a request for comment on any talks with Chernogolovka.
+"We are currently considering options, choosing a supplier that according to taste will suit our guests the most," a Vkusno & tochka spokesperson said on Wednesday, when asked about any talks with Chernogolovka.

 Like all Russian companies, Chernogolovka faced supply headaches after Western governments and companies targeted Russia with sanctions and restrictions, Sakhnina said, adding that aluminium lids and adhesive labels were a particular issue.
 However, the Moscow region's government pushed for Chernogolovka's inclusion in a list of firms producing crucial goods, allowing it to tap preferential lending in April and May.